sforstephan/JBNST24/README.md

 The provided content consists of two parts: First, the code of the agent-based simulation model and, second, the data that is generated using the model and analyzed in the manuscript.

 # Summary
-This agent-based simulation model aims to analyze the effects of limited intelligence (in the sense of limitations in memory) in Holmström's hidden action model
+This agent-based simulation model aims to analyze the effects of limited information access (and limited memory) in Holmström's hidden action model
 - on the principal’s and the agent’s respective utilities,
 - the effort (action) the agent makes to perform a task, and
 - the premium parameter in the rule to share the outcome between the principal and the agent.